10 free things for students to do in Birmingham

 4. Check out Digbeth

-Just over the road from BCU is the UK’s coolest neighbourhood – Digbeth.
-This flourishing area of Birmingham boasts the Custard Factory for independent shops like the Clean Kilo for zero plastic shopping, as well as Digbeth Dining Club and some great craft beer bars and up-and-coming restaurants.
-But for a great, cost-free activity in this area, you simply have to walk down the streets and admire the wealth of street art and graffiti on show, which is always changing and evolving.
+Just over the road from BCU is Birmingham's creative quarter - Digbeth.
+This flourishing area of Birmingham boasts the Custard Factory for quirky bars like NQ64 and Roxy Lanes - as well as outdoor bars and some great up-and-coming restaurants.
+But for a cost-free activity in this area, all you need to do is walk down the streets and check out the wealth of street art and graffiti on show, which is always changing and evolving.

 5. Take the Tolkien Trail - here's a guide and map

-Lord of the Rings fan?
-Why not retrace Tolkien’s steps and discover the inspiration behind his writing with this great trail around the city and further afield.
+If you love Lord of the Rings, retrace Tolkien’s steps and discover the inspiration behind his writing with this great trail around the city and further afield.
 It covers Sarehole Mill, Moseley Bog, King’s Heath, Edgbaston Waterworks Tower and the Oratory.
-Find out more about his life on this free trail and learn how his childhood memories around Birmingham shaped his imagination to create Middle Earth in his ever-popular books.
+Find out more about his life on this free trail.
+Learn how his childhood in Birmingham inspired his imagination to create his fantasy epic.

 6. Discover the Jewellery Quarter

-Just a 10-minute walk from Birmingham City Centre is the Jewellery Quarter; home, strangely enough, to a myriad of jewellery shops, as well as a burgeoning independent scene.
-Great pubs, a variety of tasty restaurants, a pen museum and the Museum of the Jewellery Quarter make this an area of endless possibilities.
-Throughout the year they also run Open Studio events where you can get a glimpse into local artists’ and makers’ workspaces – why not find the BCU School of Jewellery while you’re at it so you can admire our architecture?
-If you've got ten minutes to spare, grab a coffee to go and head to St Paul’s Square, which makes the perfect spot to watch the world (and many doggos) go by.
+Just a 10-minute walk from Birmingham City Centre is the Jewellery Quarter, home to a myriad of jewellery shops, as well as a bustling independent scene.
+Great pubs, a variety of tasty restaurants and museums make this an area of endless possibilities.
+Throughout the year, they also run Open Studio events where you can get a glimpse into local artists’ and makers’ workspaces – why not find the BCU School of Jewellery while you’re at it so you can admire our architecture?
+If you've got ten minutes to spare, grab a coffee to go and head to St Paul’s Square, which makes the perfect spot to watch the world (and many dogs) go by.

 7. Explore MAC and Cannon Hill Park

 Midlands Arts Centre (MAC) houses a theatre space, cinema screen, and gallery areas.
 They often put on activities and events, but it’s even worth just having a wander through on your way to Cannon Hill Park.
-Birmingham’s most popular park is ideal for a picnic or cheeky game of Frisbee, but for the more adventurous there’s also boating, mini golf or tennis (which you can play for free!).
+Birmingham’s most popular park is ideal for a picnic or cheeky game of Frisbee, but for the more adventurous, there’s also boating, mini golf or tennis (which you can play for free!).
 If you’re making a full day of it in the area, you can pop next door to the Wildlife Conservation Park to see the red pandas, otters, lemurs and so much more.
-Whilst not free, per se, they do offer student discount.
+While the Wildlife Park isn't free they do offer student discounts.

 8. Take in the sights at the Library of Birmingham

-You’ll still hear Brummies debating about the ‘new’ library – some people think they shouldn’t have knocked the old Brutalist library down, others think it’s an architectural triumph, and some just think it looks a bit like a wedding cake.
-Whatever you think about it, it’s undeniable that it’s a must-see in Birmingham, and there’s plenty to do and see for free there.
-From the Shakespeare Memorial Room to the ‘secret’ rooftop garden where you can get an awesome view of the city, this landmark doesn’t disappoint.
+You’ll still hear the people of Birmingham debating about the ‘new’ library – some people think they shouldn’t have knocked the old Brutalist library down, others think it’s an architectural triumph, and some just think it looks a bit like a wedding cake.
+Whatever you think about it, it's a great free activity for discovering the city and its history.
+The interior architecture might surprise you.
+From the Shakespeare Memorial Room to the ‘secret’ rooftop garden where you can get an awesome view of the city, this is an often-overlooked gem.

 10. Soak up some culture at Ikon Gallery

 If modern art is more your thing, look no further than the Ikon Gallery.
-Free to enter, you can discover a whole range of weird and wonderful contemporary artists.
-When you’re tired out from scratching your head and saying, ‘but what does it *mean*??’, you can fuel up at the excellent Yorks café on site and explore the gift shop that features fancy coffee table books and locally made items.
+Free to enter, you can discover a whole range of exciting contemporary artists.
+When you’re tired out from the thought-provoking exhibitions, you can fuel up at the excellent Yorks café on site and explore the gift shop that features fancy coffee table books and locally made items.

 Have you discovered any other great places or activities for free in Birmingham?
 Take a look at our tips on life in Birmingham to get some more inspiration for what you can get up to!